THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 We know this because the powers delegated to the Congress are explained in the US Constitution.
 All the American national government agencies violate the principle of jurisdiction every day because judges and others presume the agencies have jurisdiction over the 50 states, which is not true.

 2. Separation of powers.
-This is the idea that one branch of government (legislative) should make the laws, another branch (executive) should enforce the laws, and the third branch (judicial) should judge the laws.
+This is the idea that one branch of government (legislative) should make the laws, another branch (executive) should carry out and enforce the laws, and the third branch (judicial) should judge the laws.

 This legal doctrine distributes government power and protects liberty.
 However, the agencies legislate, execute and judge the regulations, thus negating this important legal doctrine.